 3. Inspect the soil

-This stage is heavily influenced by the soil type where your driveway is located as well as the sub-base solutions you have chosen.
-This task is straightforward if you reside in an area with well-drained sandy or rocky soil or if your current driveway has a suitable sub-base.
-The current base may be simply inspected and compacted, with specific consideration paid to drainage.
-In locations with loamy soil or moist clay soils, outdated sub-base materials may need to be removed and replaced with new sub-base material.
-Geotechnical fabric may be put beneath the sub-base material in some circumstances to prevent damp soil from penetrating the sub-base.
-In difficult soils, this will extend the life of your driveway.
-The soil that the asphalt driveway rests on is essential to have a surface that is both appealing and functions properly.
+This stage is heavily influenced by your local soil type and the sub-base solutions you choose.
+The task is straightforward if you live in an area with well-drained sandy or rocky soil, or if your current driveway already has a suitable base.
+In those ideal conditions, crews can simply inspect and compact the existing surface while paying close attention to drainage.
+However, locations with loamy soil or moist clay require outdated materials to be completely removed and replaced.
+In some circumstances, contractors will lay geotechnical fabric beneath the new base material to prevent damp soil from penetrating upward.
+This extra layer acts as a shield that significantly extends the lifespan of your driveway in difficult terrain.
+Ultimately, evaluating the ground beneath your asphalt is absolutely essential to ensure a surface that looks appealing and functions properly.

 4. Ensure proper drainage